 It’s generally not recommended to clean the foam around your cat’s mouth unless instructed by a veterinarian.
 Focus on providing a safe and calm environment while waiting for professional guidance.

-Is foaming at the mouth always an emergency situation?
+Is foaming at the mouth always an emergency?

 Can I give my cat over-the-counter medications for foaming at the mouth?